JasperArneberg/ECE382_Lab4/README.md

 | 3rd       | 14 | 15 | 15 | 13 | 15 |
 | 4th       | 20 | 21 | 20 | 19 | 20 |

+This table shows where the values are stored when the C code is assembled.
 | Parameter                     | Value Sought |
 |-------------------------------|--------------|
 | Starting address of func      | 0xcoba       |